-Majority of skin cancers can be treated at our clinic by surgery, or anti-cancer cream.
+Majority of skin cancers can be treated at the clinic by surgery, or anti-cancer cream.
 However, in larger and complex cases, referral to dermatologists, or plastic surgeons may be required.

 How is the skin check done ?

-We check the skin from head to toe, looking for any suspicious lesions.
-We normally ask you to undress down to underwear for a skin check.
-During the skin check we use a hand -held magnification device called dermatoscope to assess individual lesions.
+Dr Prajwal Tuladhar can check the skin from head to toe, looking for any suspicious lesions.
+Normally you will be asked to undress down to underwear for a skin check.
+During the skin check Dr Prajwal with use a hand -held magnification device called dermatoscope to assess individual lesions.
 If a biopsy or surgical excision is required, follow-up visit will be needed.

 How long does it take ?